DeAmir/Whats-That-Doggie/README.md

 The app is a cross platform, made with [flutter](https://github.com/flutter/flutter) and dart.<br>
 It will not work properly on emulators. <br>
 The device running the app must be on the same network as the server in order for it to connect to it. <br>
-The server adress must be changed inside the app at /lib/main.dart at the SERVER_URL constant.
+The server adress must be changed inside the app at /lib/main.dart at the <i>SERVER_URL<i> constant.

 ## To do
-* Do more refactoring
+* Do more code refactoring (comments, etc.)
-* Add more comments
 * Improve the ui of the web app, maybe redesign with a react